-West Virginia is in the middle of the pack compared to other states when it comes to long-term obligations and overall fiscal health.
-West Virginia's per capita long-term debt obligation is \$1,742, which is below the national average of \$2,461.
-West Virginia's pension funding ratio (assets and liabilities) of 67.1%, however, is under the U.S. average of 71.8%, and ranks 27th lowest, although the state has made substantial progress since 2003, when West Virginia ranked last.10
+West Virginia ranks better than most states when it comes to long-term obligations and overall fiscal health.
+West Virginia's state and local per capita debt obligation in 2015 was \$5,677 (42nd lowest,) compared to the national average of \$9,327.
+West Virginia had the 20th highest (best) pension funding ratio in 2015 at 71 percent.
+The state has made substantial progress since 2003, when West Virginia had the lowest funding ratio in the nation.

 While the state has substantial financial liabilities, it also has substantial capital assets.
-In 2014, West Virginia held capital assets worth a net value of \$9.4 billion, including buildings, equipment, infrastructure, library holdings, land, and intangible assets.
-The state also manages about \$17 billion worth of financial assets (mostly pensions).
-12
+In FY 2017, West Virginia held capital assets worth a net value of \$9.6 billion, including buildings, equipment, infrastructure, library holdings, land, and intangible assets.
+The state also manages about \$19.4 billion worth of financial assets (mostly pensions).

 West Virginia has a mixed record in other measures of fiscal health.
-The state's credit score or bond rating is AA, with 28 states having a better rating and six with a worse rating.
+The state's credit score or bond rating was AA- (S&P Global) in 2017, with 39 states having a better rating and four with a worse rating.
 West Virginia compares favorably to most states when it comes to reserve funds.
-West Virginia could finance state operations through its reserve funds for a total of 105 days, the 5th best rate in the nation.
-The national average is only 21 days.13
+West Virginia could finance state operations through its reserve funds for a total of 56 days, the fifth-best rate in the nation in FY 2017.
+The national median (middle of distribution) is only 21 days.

 A state's employment rate (share of population that is employed) can affect both sides of its budget.
 More people working means more revenue, as paychecks create income tax revenue and generate consumer spending, which produces sales and business income tax revenue.
-On the other side of the ledger, people who are not working often need more services like Medicaid and other safety net programs, which increases state expenditures.
+On the other side of the ledger, people who are not working often need more services like Medicaid and other safety-net programs, which increases state expenditures.
 West Virginia has the lowest employment-to-population rate in the country.
-68 percent of West Virginians ages 25 to 54 are employed, compared to 77 percent nationally.14
+71 percent of West Virginians ages 25 to 54 are employed, compared to 79 percent nationally.

-How We Pay for Our Priorities
+CHAPTER TWO How We Pay for Our Priorities